 Let me state a simple example:

-Of course you can have fun stimulating your financial creativity to set up these kind of contracts, but bear in mind that the legal aspects of vesting vary from Country to Country.
+Of course, you can have fun stimulating your financial creativity to set up these kinds of contracts but bear in mind that the legal aspects of vesting vary from country to country.

 This article solely aims to warn you about the compulsory characteristics that should be matched every time teamwork is required.
 And, you know, great teams carry out great executions.